uofajillian/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``child_id``
      - string
-     - ID of the module that displays to the student.
+     - ID of the module that was displayed to the student.

        **History**: Renamed on 16 Oct 2014 from ``child-id`` to ``child_id``.